Meltable Season is coming! Get the full meltable products list.

 What are the most common issues found in an ecommerce brand audit?

-How long does this step by step process for an ecommerce brand audit and roadmap take?
+How long does this step-by-step process for an ecommerce brand audit and roadmap take?

 The timeline can vary greatly depending on the size and complexity of your brand.
 A basic audit for a small ecommerce store might take a couple of weeks.
 For a larger brand with multiple channels, the full analysis and roadmap creation could take 4 to 6 weeks or more.